muhammadsaadirfan/minibot/README.md

 ## Introduction

 #### _This comprehensive guide will show you how to build a complete educational mobile robot from scratch using ROS 1 Melodic, Jetson Nano, and Arduino.
-You'll craft hardware assemblies, write custom ROS nodes, integrate LIDAR navigation, and actually make your robot move autonomously like a true robotics scholar.
-Yes, yes—there'll be launch files, YAML configs, rosserial communication, and other ancient rituals.
-The robot still won't thank you.
-But your students will.
-Definitely._
+You'll craft hardware assemblies, write custom ROS nodes, integrate LIDAR navigation, and actually make your robot move autonomously like a true roboticist_

 ---